SlimeVR/SlimeVR-Server/CONTRIBUTING.md

 - To compile the code, run `./gradlew shadowJar`.
 The result will be at `server/build/libs/slimevr.jar` (you can ignore `server.jar`).

-(Note: your IDE may do all of the above for you.)
+(Note: Your IDE may be able to do all of the above for you.)

 ### Tauri (gui)